 Yin nodded and a raven lock slipped loose from her braid.
 "He'll be looking for her.
 His shame won't keep him away for long."
 She tucked the errant strand behind her ear and tilted her head ever so slightly, her face impassive marble.
 "And soon it will all be over."

 Those same two guards glanced over their shoulders twice more before continuing on their way.
-They always gave the assassin his space, a wide berth.
-They no longer even bothered to stay on the same floor while he held an interrogation, leaving him to his work.
+They no longer bothered to stay on the same floor while he held an interrogation, leaving him to his work.
 Zuko hoped this naïve lack of suspicion would carry over well into his escape tonight.
 After all, why would they suspect him of a prison break?
 Better yet, what sort of mad man would have broken into this hell-hole in the first place?
 At least that's what he hoped they would think.

 Hand on the door to cell two, Zuko unhooked the latch and slid it open smoothly.
 Kala was seated at the table in the middle of the room.
 Unperturbed, she turned her head slightly, steadily meeting his gaze.
 Those milky blue eyes of hers seemed to see right through him, not cruelly or accusingly, just intensely.
 It was as though she could see everything, and maybe she could.

-"So this was your doing, then," she said calmly.
+"So this was your doing, then," she said.
 It was more of a statement than a question.

 "Are you sure that's all?"